Humidifiers

 1960s Plastic Cap and Reservoir

 In the late 1960s, resusable humidifiers with plastic caps and refillable reservoirs were introduced.
 In many devices, the bubbler unit was still constructed of metal.
+A Hudson humidifier is shown.

 Image from Kerry George